mayowa-kalejaiye/formhook-backend/README.md

 ## Notes
 - All endpoints return standard HTTP status codes and error messages.
-- Auth endpoints use JWT Bearer tokens.
+- Auth endpoints use JWT Bearer tokens or API tokens.
 - Submission endpoint is public, all others require authentication.
-- Forms now support custom field definitions via the `fields` array.
-Webhooks support custom headers, HMAC signatures, retries, and delivery logs.
-See above for schema and API.
+- Forms support custom field definitions via the `fields` array.
+- Webhooks support custom headers, HMAC signatures, retries, and delivery logs.
+- Submissions can be enriched with geolocation data if enabled per form.
+- Analytics endpoints provide breakdowns by country, region, city, and time interval.
+- Abuse/threat monitoring flags rapid submissions and datacenter IPs, storing a threat score per submission.
 - See code for more details and TODOs.